November 10 in History

 1775 – The United States Marine Corps Was Born:

-1908 – The first Gideon Bible put in hotel rooms at the Superior Hotel in Superior, Montana.
+1908 – The first Gideon Bible was put in the Superior Hotel in Superior, Montana hotel rooms.

 1919 – The American Legion’s first national convention (Minneapolis).
 The American Legion is an organization of U.S. war veterans that formed in Paris on March 15-17, 1919.

 1951 – The first direct-dial, coast-to-coast telephone service in North America began as Mayor M. Leslie Denning of Englewood, NJ called Mayor Frank Osborn in Alameda, CA.

 #1 Hit November 10, 1958 – November 16, 1958: Conway Twitty – It’s Only Make Believe